 Keeping it Real When You Start Your Practice

 This month's guest post is by Amanda Dutton, MS, LAPC.
 Amanda is an active member of the Abundance Practice-Builders Facebook Group (hop in!).
 When I say active member, I mean she really puts herself out there, supports the hell out of the other folks; she helps make it the incredible community that it is.
 Amanda's been a part of the Facebook group almost since the beginning and I'm so happy she wrote a post for you guys that exemplifies what I admire most about her: her authenticity.
 Her encouragement to check in, her honesty in what has been difficult for her, and her vulnerability in her journey as she is building is awesome.
-Here she is:
+Here she is: I opened the doors of my practice in November 2015.
+After one month, I had one client.
+Two months, still one client.
+Three months?
+Yep, still one client.
+I was reading about others that were almost full in that amount of time!
+Surely I was missing something.
+I was marketing, connecting, I had a defined niche.
+Yet, I just couldn't seem to push beyond that one client.
+What was I doing wrong?!?!?!
+Absolutely nothing.
+I had gotten caught up in comparisons.
+I wanted that instant gratification of “Ta-da!
+I am a private practice therapist!”
+I wanted immediate success and was disappointed when it didn't fall in my lap.
+It's kind of like those advertisements on t.v. for the various weight loss tricks.
+They say you'll lose all this weight, but in tiny letters on the bottom of the screen, there is a note that says “results not typical.”
+I always used to miss that part.
+I missed that part when I started my practice, too.
+So before you start wondering if you're going through this alone, or if you're wondering if you're doing something wrong (like I thought), review a few things and remember to keep it real:

 1. Check yourself (before you wreck yourself) – we want to have a full private practice and we want it YESTERDAY.
 Don't let yourself get frustrated when you hang out your shingle and instead of a line of people waiting for you to open your door it's the sound of crickets and a few tumbleweeds rolling by.
 It takes time to build a successful private practice.
 Remember, this is something you chose to do for your own reason (getting away from the agency game, having control over your fees, your hours, the type of clients you want to see, etc.).
 If you jump too quickly into making compromises in your practice (I was about to lower my fees out of desperation), is it really going to be the venture that you want?

-2. Check you connections – do you have the supports in place to keep you motivated and on track for the goals you have set?
+2. Check your connections – do you have the supports in place to keep you motivated and on track for the goals you have set?
 Connecting with like-minded peers (like those in the Abundance Practice Builders group) can really keep you motivated and your expectations in check with regard to where you are in your private practice journey.
 Know your resources, reach out to them, and give back when you've learned something new.
 You may be providing information for someone else that is starting out on their journey, too!

 3. Check your reality - are your expectations realistic for where you are in your journey?
 If you're just starting out in private practice and aren't yet fully licensed, you may not get the influx of clients that someone who is already licensed gets.
 There also may be a difference in the speed of referrals depending on if you are on insurance panels versus being fully cash pay (weigh this option out really well.
 While you may get clients quicker in the beginning with insurance panels, you'll also have the paperwork and the decreased fee reimbursement to consider.
 Self pay can be a slower growing start, but it also can be a fulfilling practice experience when you consider getting your full fee every time and not spending extra time jumping through insurance hoops).